kelseyhightower/nomad-on-kubernetes/docs/07-nomad.md

 # Nomad

 Nomad schedules applications and services in a similar fashion to Kubernetes but does not require container images.
-In our setup Nomad will be used to schedule [Jobs](https://www.nomadproject.io/docs/job-specification/index.html) onto a dedicated set of machines, outside of the Kubernetes cluster, running Nomad agents.
+Running Nomad in addition to Kubernetes broadens the types of workloads you can run.
+In this tutorial Nomad will be used to schedule [Jobs](https://www.nomadproject.io/docs/job-specification/index.html) onto a dedicated set of machines, outside of the `nomad` Kubernetes cluster, running Nomad agents.

 ## Provision the Nomad Servers